KDAB/knut/docs/API/script/cppdocument.md

 Returns the class or struct definition matching the given `className`.

-Every QueryMatch returned by this function will have the following captures available:
+The returned QueryMatch instance will have the following captures available:

 - `name` - The name of the class or struct
 - `base` - The list of base classes/structs, if any